 |Source: AGI-Rome Program Overview Powerpoint|

-The Academic Global immersion Program in 2017 has evolved!
+The Academic Global Immersion #AGIROME Program has evolved!

 We are proud about the new developments implemented in our third Academic Global Immersion Program (AGI) in Rome.
-Here are a few reasons and innovative elements that made this year's program another high quality experience.
+Here are a few reasons and innovative elements that made this yearly program a high quality experiential learning clearly exemplifying the Jesuit values of social justice and educating women and men for others.

 1. Humanitarian Emergency Integration